-After collecting and plotting eight data points, Mrs. Baldwin found that five of the eight data points were below the goal line, the trend was flatter than the goal line, and there was some variability.
-See Kelly's CBM graph in Figure 3.
+After collecting and plotting eight data points, Mrs. Baldwin found that four of the eight data points were below the goal line, the trend was flatter than the goal line, and there was some variability.
+See Kelly's CBM graph in Figure 3 (especially Intervention 1).
 Thus, Mrs. Baldwin decided to change her instruction to help support Kelly.

-Step 6: Generate a New Hypothesis Regarding Student Progress as Needed
+Step 6: Generate a New Student Progress Hypothesis

-In order to further refine instruction, teachers need to reflect on their current set of practices.
+To further refine instruction, teachers need to reflect on their current set of practices.
 First, teachers ask three questions for self-check: (a) whether writing instruction was supported by research, (b) whether they implemented the writing instruction with adequate fidelity, and (c) whether the student received an adequate dosage of writing instruction suggested by research.
-If teachers' answers to these three questions is "Yes," the teacher hypothesizes about why the student did not show adequate response to the current writing instruction.
-If teachers respond "No" to any one of the questions, they must first correct the error and collect more data.
+If teachers answer "yes" to each of these three questions, the teacher hypothesizes about why the student did not show adequate response to the current writing instruction.
+If teachers respond "no" to any one of the questions, they must first correct the error and collect more data.
 Hypotheses might include that the student needs more time in intervention, targeted skill or content practice, opportunities to practice, or explicit instruction.
-Alternatively, a student might need a change in the focus of the intervention, support with motivation or attention, environmental changes, or other instructional, pedagogical, or environmental changes to be successful (McMaster & Lembke, 2014).
-These hypotheses can be described as quantitative (e.g., change dosage or time, and change the learning environment) or qualitative (e.g., combine cognitive processing strategies with academic learning, and modify delivery of instruction; The IRIS Center, 2015; National Center for Intensive Intervention [NCII], n.d-a).
-Moreover, Fuchs et al. (2017; see also NCII, n.d.-b) developed a Taxonomy of Intervention Intensity that can be used for supporting and adapting the intensity of intervention implementation.
+Alternatively, a student might need a change in the focus of the intervention, support with motivation or attention, environmental changes, or other instructional, pedagogical, or environmental changes (McMaster & Lembke, 2014).
+These hypotheses can be described as quantitative (e.g., change dosage or time, change the learning environment) or qualitative (e.g., combine cognitive processing strategies with academic learning and modify delivery of instruction; The IRIS Center, 2015; National Center on Intensive Intervention [NCII], n.d.-a).
+Moreover, L. S. Fuchs et al. (2017; see also NCII, n.d.-b) developed a Taxonomy of Intervention Intensity that can be used for supporting and adapting the intensity of intervention implementation.
 The taxonomy addresses evidence of effectiveness, dosage, alignment with instruction, generalization of skills, the comprehensiveness of the intervention, and behavioral and academic supports.
-Teachers are also directed to the NCII website (https://www.interventioncentral.org/; see specifically the intervention materials tab) which includes several tools to support intensification.
+Teachers are also directed to the NCII website (https://intensiveintervention.org; see specifically the intervention materials tab) which includes several tools to support intensification.

-Because Mrs. Baldwin answered "Yes" to the three self-check questions, she tried to hypothesize why Kelly did not show adequate response to the current writing instruction.
-Often times, Mrs. Baldwin noted that Kelly was distracted within the small group and needed more direct and individualized attention.
+Because Mrs. Baldwin answered "yes" to the three self-check questions, she tried to hypothesize why Kelly did not show adequate response to the current writing instruction.
+Mrs. Baldwin often noted that Kelly was distracted within the small group and needed more direct and individualized attention.
 Thus, Mrs. Baldwin hypothesized that Kelly would make better progress if she worked with her individually rather than in a small group.

-Step 7: Implement an Instructional Change as Needed
+Step 7: Implement an Instructional Change